jja08111/jja08111/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning flutter, Android and algorithm.
+- 🌱 I’m currently learning Flutter, Android.

 ### Stats about me